damilare-olaleye/damilare-olaleye-project-one/README.md

 ## Employee User Stories
 * An Employee can login
-* A Manager can view the Employee Homepage
 * An Employee can submit a reimbursement request
 * An Employee can upload an image of his/her receipt as part of the reimbursement request
 * An Employee can view their pending reimbursement requests